XuewenWangUGA/MacroHapDB/README.md

  There are five columns in each table.
 The column names  ['locus', 'population', 'macrohap', 'count', 'consistency']

- The SQL database MacrohapDB.sql is available on request.
+ The SQL database MacroHapDB.sql is available on request.

  usage: SQL command to search and manipulate.

  ### example 1:
-  `mysql> USE MacrohapDB`
+  `mysql> USE MacroHapDB`

   check the data example